Kairos-T/telegram-reminder-bot/README.md

 python bot.py
 ```
 6. Start using the bot!
 Open Telegram and search for your bot by its username.
 Send the command `/start` to start the bot.

+## Contact
+If you have any questions or feedback, feel free to contact me at [my email](mailto:contact@kairostay.com)